nlapier2/isoQTL/README.md

-### Installation
+### Installation and Overview

-IsoQTL is based on python and cython.
+Most methods discussed in the paper (apart from QTLtools) are implemented in the 'isoqtl.py' and 'cis_pass.pyx' scripts in the 'scripts/' directory.
 Compilation of the cython file is required but is not very complicated and should take less than a minute.
 Instructions:

 ```
 git clone https://github.com/nlapier2/isoQTL.git
-cd isoQTL
+cd isoQTL/scripts/
 python setup.py build_ext --inplace
 ```

 We also require the following dependencies: bcftools, statsmodels python package

+The QTLtools results in the paper were obtained by running the QTLtools software package.
+See: https://qtltools.github.io/qtltools/

+The results running p-value aggregation methods on QTLtools results were obtained using combine_qtltools_iso_pvals.py.

+### Replication folders

+The 'geuvadis' folder has scripts and basic instructions for replicating the simulation and GEUVADIS real data results.
+The 'gtex' foldeer has scripts and basic instructions for replicating the GTEx results.
+Please be aware that these require access to GEUVADIS and GTEx data, as explained in those respective directories.

+The code used to plot the main text figures apart from Figure 1 is also provided in the 'geuvadis' and 'gtex' directories.

 ### Example run